ake-persson/pepa/ROADMAP.md

   - Only key/values
   - No Jinja support
-  - Backends for inputs such as ims and etcd
+  - Backends for inputs such as etcd
   - Resource tagging

 Since Pillar values are not available from the REST API, we can't easily validate templates or resource configuration when we use data from IMS.